THE WISDOM ACADEMY PRESENTS

 An online course with Chokyi Nyima Rinpoche

-Deepen your practice as Chokyi Nyima Rinpoche, world-renowned teacher and meditation master, guides you through this ten-week course on meditation and the pith instructions on Buddha nature.
+Deepen your practice as Chokyi Nyima Rinpoche, world-renowned teacher and meditation master, guides you through this ten-lesson course on meditation and the pith instructions on Buddha nature.

 Sign up today for this remarkable experience.
-The course started December 9 and runs for 10 weeks.
-You can join anytime and you’ll retain access to course materials after the course ends.
-Save your seat today!
+The course is open for enrollment.
+You can join anytime and you’ll retain ongoing access to course materials.

 Tuition is $397 USD.